Skip to main content

 Select the from the Editor Tools.
 This allows you to change the default palette for the background and foreground layers as well as the tile priority.

-For more information about the drawing mode used for the Colorize Tool and the Collision Tool, see Keyboard Shortcuts.
+For more information about the drawing mode used for the Palettes & Priorities tool and the Collision tool, see Keyboard Shortcuts.

 Changing Palettes